 This course is taught in English.
 Students examine the dystopian literature that arises as a voice of social protest of development issues in Latin America.
 Issues include: dictatorship in the Southern Cone, neoliberalism in Bolivia, the Cuban revolution, NAFTA, the environment, and the Mexican border.

-This course aims to introduce students to Latin American travel literature and raises questions about nature, identity and culture.
-We will focus on selected chronicles of 16th century Spanish missionaries, the accounts of 19th century European scientific explorers and contemporary Latin American authors whose narratives focus on travel.
-The course will be conducted in English.
+Students are introduced to Latin American travel literature and raises questions about transculturality, literary traditions, post-colonialism and identity.
+Students focus on indigenous pre-hispanic texts, selected 16th and 17th century chronicles and personal travel accounts written by Europeans, Latin American and Indigenous writers whose narratives focus on travel.
+The course will be conducted in English

-This course is taught in English.
-Students explore the theory and practice of folklore in Latin America and examine issues where ethnicity, religion, postcolonialism, cultural identities, popular culture, traditional music, food, fiestas and carnivals encounter a common ground.
-With ethnographical and literary approaches, the scope of analysis will focus on the oral culture and the literature produced in Latin America´s folklore traditions.
+In this course students examine issues where ethnicity, religion, postcolonialism, cultural identities, popular culture, traditional music, food, fiestas and carnivals encounter a common ground.
+With ethnographical and literary approaches, the scope of analysis will focus on the oral cultures and the literatures produced in Latin America´s spiritual and religious traditions.

 Students examine film in Latin America as a medium of cultural production that reflects local identities, socio-political beliefs, and critical views of imperialism.
 An understanding of film in close connection to both regional societies, and the influence of more global trends is fostered.
 Topics include: Indigenous resistance, colonization, dictatorship and revolution, environmental activism, narco violence, and migration.
 This course is taught in English.